211tbc/synthesis/docs/synthesis_install_read_me.txt

 ~/myrestservice$ ./bin/buildout

 -This will take a while.
+Ignore the "Couldn't develop '~/myrestservice/synthesis' (not found)" error.
+We'll add that in later.

 -You now have two new binaries in the bin/ directory: